Cocokringle/Dragon-react-app/README.md

 ### <a href="https://github.com/r-spacex/SpaceX-API/blob/master/docs/dragons/v4/all.md">SpaceX-API</a> is used to display spacecraft information.

 ## Deploys
+The process of deploying the web application to the host automatically occurs after changes have been pushed to the main project branch.

 Also, every time you want to upload a newer version of an application to the host, you can use the command: